-Monochromatic color schemes allow the gaze to travel across the room uninterrupted, so a calm-inducing color like white is a no-brainer.
-Incorporate a variety of textures—corduroy, leather, distressed wood—to add visual interest and keep the room from falling flat.
+Monochromatic schemes allow the gaze to travel across the room uninterrupted, so a calm-inducing like white is a no-brainer.
+Incorporate a variety of textures — corduroy, leather, or distressed wood — to add visual interest and keep the room from falling flat.

 5. Wallpaper Bedroom Ideas for Women

-Whether you want a fun backdrop for your understated decor or simply to hide an unfortunate paint job, wallpaper is a great option.
-Florals and other nature-inspired patterns can brighten your bedroom and bring in a feminine vibe.
+Whether you want a fun backdrop for your understated decor or simply need to hide an unfortunate paint job on your bedroom wall, installing wallpaper is a great option.
+Florals and other nature-inspired patterns can brighten your bedroom and create a feminine vibe.
 You could also go for statelier patterns like damask or paisley to add a touch of luxury.

 If you don’t want to go all-in with the dramatic patterns, subtler designs can still make a statement without overpowering the room.
 Wallpaper featuring low-contrast neutrals like tan and cream can add some visual interest to a simple bedroom design.